bboe/LazySusan/README.md

 LazySusan is a pluginable bot for turntable.fm.
-She's currently in her early stages of development, so her plugin API could change.

 ## Setup